 How to get around Palma de Mallorca

-You have many options for getting around the capital, Palma: from the alternative of getting around on foot or renting a bicycle, as distances are short; to renting a car or motorbike will allow you to move around more freely, but you should be aware of the handicap of parking; other options such as public transport and taxis are also available.
+You have multiple options for getting around the capital, Palma: from the alternative of moving around on foot or renting a bicycle, as the distances are short; to renting a car or motorbike, which will allow you to move around more freely, but you must take into account the handicap of parking; to other options such as the public transport network and taxis.

 You can find detailed information on how to get around Palma using the public transport network in these two articles:

-🚕 Taxi service in Palma: taxi ranks, taxi companies’ phone numbers and fares.
+Taxi service in Palma: taxi ranks, taxi companies’ telephone numbers and fares.

-Finally, if you’re only spending a short time in the capital, you have the option of take the bus as a public transport bus to get around Palma, which has stops at all major attractions, including the Bellver Castle on the outskirts, and you will be able to hop on and off as many times as you like during the tour.
+Finally, if you are only going to spend a short time in the capital, you have the option of taking the tourist bus to get around the capital, which has stops at all the main points of interest to see in Palma de Mallorca, including Bellver Castle, which is located on the outskirts, and you can get on and off as many times as you want during the tour.
 If you want to visit the city’s main tourist attractions without complications, this is an excellent alternative.

 Although we don’t recommend it, if you have decided to get around Palma by car, you should know that there are several car parks scattered throughout the capital so that you can park your vehicle easily.
 The most central car parks in Palma are: